Atom-Learning/components/CONTRIBUTING.md

 category: Overview
 ---

 Everyone is encouraged to contribute to the development of this project.
-If you spot a missing component or an additional feature, please raise a ticket to track the changes by using the "Need a component" form
+If you spot a missing component or an additional feature, please raise an issue in GitHub using the feature request template.
 In this document, you will find all the necessary information to develop and test the features.
 Therefore, please review this document and the `README.md` before you get started.

 ## Commits